JazzBrotha/screenmycode/README.md

 Please note that these roles sometimes overlap.
 For example, a maintainer's tasks can contain that of a reviewer and a contributor.

-## Contribution Guidelines
+## How to contribute
-Guidelines will be added before the project is opened for contributions.
+Please follow the [Contribution Guidelines](CONTRIBUTING.md) when suggesting changes to this project.

-## Code of Conduct
+## Code of conduct
 This project enforces the [Contributor Covenant](CODE_OF_CONDUCT.md).

 ## License